hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    when handling requests from anonymous clients, this document recommends that validating resolvers change their behavior with respect to large iteration values.
-Specifically, validating resolver operators and validating resolver software vendors are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
-Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software vendors are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters
+Specifically, validating resolver operators and validating resolver software implementers are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.

-Hardaker & Dukhovni        Expires 28 May 2022                  [Page 6]

-Internet-Draft                    title                    November 2021

-   containing large iteration count values.
 See Appendix A for measurements taken near the time of publication and potential starting points.

+   Validating resolvers MAY return an insecure response when processing NSEC3 records with iterations larger than 0.
+Validating resolvers MAY also return SERVFAIL when processing NSEC3 records with iterations larger than 0.
+This significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
+See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

+   Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

    Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see [RFC5155] section 10.3).

-   Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

 3.3.
 Recommendation for Primary / Secondary relationships